deislabs/mystikos/BUILDING.md

 Mystikos can be used to run applications on a non-SGX-capable Ubuntu 18.04 machine while running with the Linux target (simulation mode).
 Obviously you need an SGX-capable machine to try out the SGX target.
-For that, we recommend either an [ACC VM](https://aka.ms/accgetstarted) or a bare-metal machine with SGX support.
+There are multiple ways which you might procure an SGX-capable machine, including but not limited to:
+- buy or build an Intel NUC (TODO: include specific model number)
+- use a `DCsv2`-series VM on Azure (https://aka.ms/accgetstarted)
+- or use another cloud provider which also has SGX support
+- use your own servers